mbiselx/PyQtTest/README.md

 3. [Reloadable Widgets](src/PyQtTest/widgets/utils/reloadable_widget.py) : reload a widget from source at runtime - useful for *very* rapid prototyping.
 Also allows the quick reloading of the Qt stylesheet.
 4. [Navball Widget](src/PyQtTest/widgets/hud/navball_pyqtgraph.py) : a 3D ball drawn on a transparent background - could be used to represent the attitude of a vehicle (like in [Kerball Space Programm](https://wiki.kerbalspaceprogram.com/wiki/Navball)).
 Still a bit rough and needs some work before it's ready.
 5. [Tape Indicator Flight Instrument](src/PyQtTest/widgets/flight_indicators/tape_indicator.py) : a simple but versatile widget implementing a tape (or drum) indicator, useful for displaying unbounded analog values.
 6. [Artificial Horizon Flight Instrument](src/PyQtTest/widgets/flight_indicators/artificial_horizon.py) : a simple artificial horizon widget that comes in two syles: dashboard-style and HUD-style.
+Can be connected to the laptop orientation sensor for extra fun.

 ## Gallery